rokostik/air-menu/README.md

 Download the zip file from the [releases](https://github.com/rokostik/air-menu/releases), extract it and copy the AirMenu.app to your Applications folder.

+NOTE: I do not have an Apple developer account to sign the app with therefore you will most likely receive a warning that the app is from an unidentified developer.
+To open the app follow these [steps](https://support.apple.com/kb/PH25088?locale=en_US).

 ## Builing

 To build from source, you need to have [go](https://go.dev/) installed.
 Then run: